 |Menthyl acetate b||2.0||8.0|

-The composition of essential oil is affected by many factors as outlined in the the article here.
-In case of the peppermint oil, the variability in the compositional profile is affected a lot during ontogenesis.
+The composition of essential oil is affected by many factors as outlined in the article here.
+In the case of the peppermint oil, the variability in the compositional profile is affected a lot during ontogenesis.
 The emergence of the flowering stem, appearance of flowers, and development of fruits may result in qualitative and quantitative alterations.
-For example, at the beginning of shoot development, the herb contains menthone (above 30%) as main compound, while the ratio of menthol is usually the same or even lower.
+For example, at the beginning of shoot development, the herb contains menthone (above 30%) as the main compound, while the ratio of menthol is usually the same or even lower.
 During shoot growth, the proportion of menthol starts to increase, and at harvest time in a good quality plant material, it reaches more than 40%.

-Adulteration of Peppermint Oil: Peppermint oil is adulterated with synthetic menthol, menthol from corn-mint oil and fractions of peppermint terpenes.
+Adulteration of peppermint oil: Peppermint oil is adulterated with synthetic menthol, menthol from corn-mint oil, and fractions of peppermint terpenes.

 Blending with Peppermint Oil